venkys-io/Code-Blogs/Trees/Easy/wordseach.md

 6. The display_word_search  function takes a grid as input and prints it row by row, separating each letter with a space .The word_search function initializes a list of words and a grid size.
 It generates a word search puzzle using the generate_word_search  function, displays the puzzle using display_word_search , and prints the list of words to find.
 7. This block ensures that the word_search function is executed when the script is run as the main program.

+**Test Case 1: Null List of Words**

+- Input:

+Enter the words to include in the puzzle (separated by spaces):
+Enter the size of the puzzle grid: 5

+Explanation: In this case, an empty list of words is provided.
+The output should be an empty grid with random letters.

+**Test Case 2: True Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): PYTHON CODE SEARCH Enter the size of the puzzle grid: 10

+Explanation: The input includes words "PYTHON," "CODE," and "SEARCH."
+The program should generate a word search grid containing these words in random directions.

+**Test Case 3: False Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): HELLO WORLD Enter the size of the puzzle grid: 3

+Explanation: The grid size is too small to accommodate the words "HELLO" and "WORLD" in any direction.
+The output should be a grid with random letters.

 ```java
 //copyrights to venkys.io
 // for more programs visit venkys.io